SSpzcee/Asunder-PHB/phb/md/twoup.md

 You know people, and people know you.
 From court officials across many realms and borders sending you secrets better kept behind closed doors, to merchant caravans and sailors that bring you tidings from across all four corners of the world, and even the lowly peasants and urchins who are the real seat of power of any nation.
 You know things sooner than anybody else, you know things that nobody else does.
 And you know how to manipulate that information to always stay on top and develop connections which give you many advantages in life.
 You could earn good money selling the secrets that are sealed in that mind of yours, but don't do it too much\!
 Or else they will no longer be secrets\!

-Your maximum Diplomacy Ranks are increased by 3 and you have a +3 bonus to your Diplomacy Checks.
+You have a \+3 bonus to your Diplomacy Checks and any roll made through the Crafting Downtime Action.
-You have a 25% discount on any Equipment purchases and all crafting costs.
+You have a 30\% discount on any Equipment purchases and all crafting costs.

 Additionally, you gain the benefits of Scheduled.